cilium/cilium/Documentation/bpf.rst

 are attached at the earliest networking driver stage and trigger a run of the BPF program upon packet reception.
 By definition, this achieves the best possible packet processing performance since packets cannot get processed at an even earlier point in software.
-Driver support is necessary in order to use XDP BPF programs, though.
-However, tc BPF programs don't need any driver support and can be attached to receive and transmit paths of any networking device, including virtual ones such as ``veth`` devices since they hook later in the kernel stack compared to XDP.
+However, since this processing occurs so early in the networking stack, the stack has not yet extracted metadata out of the packet.
+On the other hand, tc BPF programs are executed later in the kernel stack, so they have access to more metadata and core kernel functionality.
 Apart from tc and XDP programs, there are various other kernel subsystems as well which use BPF such as tracing (kprobes, uprobes, tracepoints, etc).

 The following subsections provide further details on individual aspects of the BPF architecture.